 Instructions

-- In a bowl, combine mashed potatoes and mayonnaise.
-Mix until well blended.
+- Mix the base: in a large mixing bowl, combine leftover mashed potatoes and mayonnaise.
+Stir until smooth and fully blended.

 Storage